Hawkins whitewashes UK champion Allen in Masters

 The 43-year-old who lost to Neil Robertson in last year's final had come into the contest as a slight underdog, with Allen, who defended his Northern Ireland Open title earlier in the season, bidding to secure back-to-back Triple Crown titles.

+"It was probably one of the best safety performances I have ever played against as a professional," said Allen.

+"I couldn't even play a good return most of the time.
+There was a spell in that match when I hardly saw a ball.
+Barry was flawless.
+It was a phenomenal performance."

-However, the Northern Irishman becomes the fourth consecutive UK champion to be knocked out of the Masters at the first hurdle, as Hawkins once again reserved his best for the big occasion.
+Northern Irishman becomes the fourth consecutive UK champion to be knocked out of the Masters at the first hurdle, with Hawkins once again reserving his best for the big occasion.

+"I didn't give him a sniff and when I had to put him in trouble I did.
+The result flatters me a little bit," Hawkins told BBC Sport.

+"I think my safety won me the match.
+If I was ultra critical I probably could have scored a bit better but I kept Mark under pressure.
+There were very few unforced errors and I think that made the difference in the end.

 Hawkins overturned a 55-point deficit to win the first frame and got the better in a lengthy safety exchange before constructing a superb half century to win the second from an improbable position, with the balls bunched awkwardly on the table.